RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b><i>Social Network Analysis of Disinformation/Influence Operations and Bots</i> Cross-Platforms on Amber Heard.
 <br>Twitter, Reddit, YouTube, Instagram, Change.org, and Facebook or for <i>6 Social Media Platforms</i>.</b>

 We're Worldwide Independent Researchers with over 20 data analysts, scientists, and observers analyzing this data for over a year.
-Research and development continues, and this public operation spans for years.
+Research and development continues, and this public operation spans for years which continues.
 We invite researchers and students to study this case example.

 We studied Millions of Texts and Accounts for <b>Social Network Analysis.</b>
 <br>Data collected on Amber Heard is primarily related to the years 2018-2021, ongoing into 2022.